Startup Software Development

 Launch and post-launch support

 Fixed cost.
-8–16 week delivery.
+A validated v1 in 8 to 16 weeks.
 Full source code ownership.
 No dependency on us to run your product.

 Process